dannberg/dannb-org/content/about.md

 It was also a good excuse to teach myself **[Hugo](https://gohugo.io/)**, the static site generator that powers this website.
 Take a peek at the **[source code](https://github.com/dannberg/dannb-org)** on Github.
 Feel free to remix/steal anything you like.

 Some of the links (such as those to **[Amazon](https://amzn.to/2WfxUFf)**) are affiliate links.
 This means that if you click one of these links and then purchase something from Amazon within the next hour — even if it's not the item I linked to — a small portion of your sale will go to me.
 That's the best way to show your appriciation if you like any of the content here.

+In terms of the **[Shop](https://dannberg.storenvy.com/)**, I've been printing stickers of my face since 2007.
+I just sort of think it's funny.
+I also think it's funny that there's now a store that sells stickers of my face.
+That's the sum total of it.

 If you have any feedback or want to get in contact with me, feel free to shoot me an email at **dann [at] dann-berg [dot] com**.
 Or just shoot me an DM on **[Twitter](https://twitter.com/dannberg)**.